 Beta-lactam antibiotics are used to treat a broad spectrum of Gram-positive and Gram-negative bacteria.

-Beta-lactam antibiotics target the penicillin-binding proteins or PBPs – a group of enzymes found attached in the cell membrane, which are involved in the cross-linking of the bacterial cell wall.
-The beta-lactam ring portion of this group of antibiotics binds to these different PBPs, rendering them unable to perform their role in cell wall synthesis.
+β-lactam antibiotics target the penicillin-binding proteins (PBPs) – a group of enzymes found attached in the cell membrane, which are involved in the cross-linking of the bacterial cell wall.
+The β-lactam ring portion of this group of antibiotics binds to these different PBPs, rendering them unable to perform their role in cell wall synthesis.
 This then leads to death of the bacterial cell due to osmotic instability or autolysis.

 The most effective way for bacteria to counteract these chemicals has been by producing β-lactamases, enzymes that inactivate the drugs by hydrolyzing the β-lactam ring.